Randomized Gaussian Process Upper Confidence Bound with Tighter Bayesian Regret Bounds: Conclusion

 \section{Conclusion}

 First, by showing the generalized BCR bounds for RGP-UCB, this study showed that randomization without ingenuity does not improve the regret bounds.
 Then, this study proposed an improved randomized GP-UCB (IRGP-UCB) using the two-parameter exponential distribution, whose Bayesian regret bound is tighter than known results.
+Furthermore, IRGP-UCB does not require an increase in the confidence parameter with respect to the number of iterations.
 Lemma~\ref{lem:bound_RGPUCB}, which directly bounds the expectation of the maximum value, plays a key role in the proof.
 Additionally, we demonstrated the practical effectiveness of IRGP-UCB through extensive experiments, including the application to the materials dataset.

 Several directions for future works can be considered.
-First, whether we can show the tight BCR bounds for the continuous domain is of interest.
+First, whether we can show the tighter BCR bounds for the continuous domain is of interest.
 Second, since the Bayesian regret analysis of TS depends on the usual UCB, we may improve the BCR bound of TS using randomized UCB.
-Last, we may be able to extend IRGP-UCB to the other various practical settings, where the usual UCB-based methods have been extended, as listed in Section~\ref{sec:intro}.
+Last, we may be able to extend IRGP-UCB to the other various practical settings, where the usual UCB-based methods have been extended, e.g., multi-objective BO \citep{paria2020-flexible,Zuluga2016-epsilon,Suzuki2020-multi}, multi-fidelity BO \citep{Kandasamy2016-Gaussian,Kandasamy2017-Multi,Takeno2020-Multifidelity,Takeno2022-generalized}, parallel BO \citep{Contal2013-Parallel,Desautels2014-Parallelizing}, high-dimensional BO \citep{kandasamy2015-high}, cascade BO \citep{Kusakawa2022-bayesian}, and robust BO\citep{Bogunovic2018-adversarially,iwazaki2021-mean,inatsu2022-bayesian}.